minteeaa/stir/wiki/Filters.Tremolo.md

 ### config
 <sup>as of: 1.2.0</sup>

-`rate` controls the speed at which oscillation occurs. higher values oscillate faster.
+`Rate` controls the speed at which oscillation occurs. higher values oscillate faster.

-`depth` controls the intensity of the volume modulation from the oscillation. the volume of the input audio will be reduced during oscillation by a maximum defined by this value.
+`Depth` controls the intensity of the volume modulation from the oscillation. the volume of the input audio will be reduced during oscillation by a maximum defined by this value.

 `Wet Mix` controls the intensity of the tremolo signal to be mixed into the output.